mjpritchard/test-decap-help/content/docs/interactive-computing/jasmin-notebooks-service.md

 The JASMIN Notebook Service uses [JupyterHub](https://jupyter.org/hub) to manage multiple Jupyter Notebook servers.
-After authenticating with a JASMIN account (with the correct access), a user gets access to their own notebook server.
+After authenticating with a JASMIN account (with the correct access), a user gets access to **their own notebook server**.
 The notebook server runs as the authenticated user, and the user can access their home directory, Group Workspaces and CEDA Archive data as they would from a scientific analysis server.